oxiby/oxiby-docs/src/guide/modules.md

 Internally, our struct uses the same hash map as before to keep track of the actual data.
 In our main function, we create a new shopping list, and then set the quantity of apples to buy to -1.
 But that doesn't make any sense.
-How can you buy a negative amount of apples?
+How can you buy a negative number of apples?
 Our struct should protect access to its internal data to make sure the user doesn't change it to something that doesn't make sense.

 If we define the struct in its own module, we can use encapsulation to prevent this problem: